forcedotcom/sf-fx-schema/README.md

     </profile>
 ```

-Once all those steps have been completed and validated, you should be able to publish.
+Once all those steps have been completed (Including publisher access through JIRA) and validated, you should be able to publish.
 Note
 that any 4xx error from oss.sonatype.org indicates a missing authentication, authorization,
 or signing step above.
 ```